DenisTitovLab/CellMetabolismBase.jl/README.md

 ## Features

-- Define `MetabolicPathway`s using enzyme rate equations
+- Define `MetabolicPathway` using enzyme rate equations
 - Automatically create DifferentialEquations.jl-compatible ODE models from `MetabolicPathway` definitions
 - Simulate `MetabolicPathway` activity using DifferentialEquations.jl at a wide range of parameter values and initial conditions
 - Estimate model prediction uncertainty for comparison with experimental data
-- Automated discovery of parameters that control a specific pathway behaviour using Global Sensitivity Analysis (GSA)
+- Automated discovery of parameters that control specific pathway behaviour using Global Sensitivity Analysis (GSA)

 ## Roadmap

 - Add functionality to validate that `MetabolicPathway` is defined correctly, such as testing enzyme rate equations, determining conserved moieties, and ensuring conservation of atoms.
-- Add functionality for Global Sensitivity Analysis (GSA) to identify parameters that control a specific pathway behaviour.
+- Add functionality for Global Sensitivity Analysis (GSA) to identify parameters that control specific pathway behaviour.

 ## Installation